jimbirch/GISBoids/README.md

 # QGISBoids
-An implimentation of boids in QGIS
+An implementation of boids in QGIS

 Still very much a work in progress.